- Download the controller by going to the polargraph download area and get the most recent bundle.

-Before you connect your machine, start up the controller app and go to the setup tab, press the serial port button.
+If you’ve plugged your machine in already, unplug it now.
+Restart the controller app and go to the setup tab, press the serial port button.
 It’s the last one in the control panel.
 A smaller window should pop up with the list of currently available communication ports.
 You might have one, you might have a few, you might have none!

 Now close the controller entirely, plug in your PolargraphSD machine and wait a moment while any drivers are installed.

 Start the controller again, and look again at the communication ports – you should see one extra has appeared.
 This is the virtual COM port that your PolargraphSD is connected on.

 Select this new COM port, and keep an eye on the very top line of the main polargraph controller window – it should go green in a few seconds if you have selected the correct port.

 (If no port appears, then the drivers might need to be installed manually – to all intents and purposes your machine is an Arduino Mega2560, with an FTDI driver chip.
 Have a look at the main Arduino installation pages for MAC OSX, Windows.
 If you are on Windows 8 and having problems with drivers not being found, or the Mega2560 showing up broken in device manager, it might be because by default, Windows 8 requires drivers to be digitally signed to install.
 This helpful illustrated page has a guide to changing that so you can install them.)

 The command queue is the list of commands waiting to be sent to the polargraph machine.
 It is shown to the right-hand-side of the machine preview in the controller.
 The header can be clicked on to make it run or to pause it.
 When you start up there are a couple of commands pre-loaded.
 These set the speed of the machine, and the pen size.

 When you click the red header at the top, you will see the commands being to be sent to the machine until there are none left.